arangodb/arangodb-java-driver/docs/v7_detailed_changes.md

 [`jackson-dataformat-velocypack`](https://github.com/arangodb/jackson-dataformat-velocypack), which is a Jackson backend for `VPACK` dataformat.

-The user data custom serializer implementation `ArangoJack` has been removed in favor of `com.arangodb.serde.jackson.JacksonSerde`.
+The user-data custom serializer implementation `ArangoJack` has been removed in favor of `com.arangodb.serde.jackson.JacksonSerde`.
+This allows using Jackson API to serialize and deserialize user-data, compatible with both `JSON` and `VPACK`.

 Detailed documentation about serialization can be found [here](v7_java-reference-serialization.md).